Ortigas station: Sidewalk issues

 The sidewalk shown with the station's east entrance in February 2024.

 Ortigas station is notorious among commuters for having a very narrow sidewalk along EDSA at its east entrance and exit along the northbound direction of EDSA.
 This is caused by the already-narrow sidewalk along the ADB property which was then occupied by the columns of the station and the escalator to the MRT station.
 As such, pedestrians and commuters are left no choice but to squeeze through the narrow remainder of the sidewalk in between the escalator, columns, and sidewalk fencing.

-During the opening of the line in 1999, the Metro Rail Transit Corporation (MRTC) stated that the reason behind this was because the Asian Development Bank, whose headquarters is located next to the station, "refuses to give MRTC the right-of-way" due to the ADB property being "quasi-sovereign" land under their agreement with the Philippine government.
+During the opening of the line in 1999, the Metro Rail Transit Corporation (MRTC) stated that this was due to the Asian Development Bank, whose headquarters is located next to the station, refusing to grant the needed right-of-way to install elevators to the station due to the ADB property being "quasi-sovereign" land under its agreement with the Philippine government.
+The agreement, signed in 1966, provides that the land designated as the ADB headquarters seat is protected from expropriation and may not be transferred, disposed of, or modified by the government without the ADB's consent, complicating any efforts to alter the surrounding right-of-way or widen pedestrian infrastructure in the area.

 On January 19, 2024, the escalator was shut down for maintenance until January 22, causing a swelling of pedestrians and commuters on the narrow sidewalk.
 Due to this, the sidewalk fencing around the escalator was temporarily moved to partially occupy the EDSA northbound bicycle lane.

 On September 21, 2025, during the Trillion Peso March protests, Ortigas station and its sidewalks became overcrowded with heavy volumes of crowds going to the protests at EDSA Shrine and the People Power Monument.
 According to a report from The LaSallian, the station's turnstiles were also deactivated to ease the flow of passengers.